 The ABCDEs of melanoma are a helpful guide: (A) Asymmetry; (B) Borders; (C) Color; (D) Diameter; (E) Evolution.
 The symptoms of melanoma skin cancer include:

 Symptoms of non-melanoma skin cancer include:

 If you notice any of the factors listed above, see your primary care provider, or an ENT (ear, nose, and throat) specialist, or otolaryngologist, right away.
-If you have a spot or lump on your skin, your ENT specialist may remove the growth and examine the tissue under the microscope.
+If you have a spot or lump on your skin, your specialist may remove the growth and examine the tissue under the microscope.
 This is called a biopsy.
 A biopsy can usually be done in the ENT specialist’s office, and usually involves numbing the skin with a local anesthetic.
-Examination of the biopsy under the microscope will tell the doctor if the skin lesion is a cancer (malignancy).
+Examination of the biopsy under the microscope will tell your Pembroke Pines skin cancer treatment specialist if the skin lesion is a cancer (malignancy).

 Most skin cancers occur on sun-exposed areas of skin, and there is a lot of scientific evidence to support ultraviolet (UV) radiation as a causative factor in most types of skin cancer.
 Family history is also important, particularly in melanoma.
 The lighter your skin type, the more susceptible you are to UV damage and to skin cancer.
 You have a higher risk of developing skin cancer, and should be particularly careful about sun exposure, if you have any of these factors: